Financial-Times/ui-style-guide/README.md

 ## Restarting Jekyll
 To run this Jekyll again the next time you turn on your computer follow the following steps.
-Open the terminal and "*c*hange *d*irectory" to the folder containing your local copy UI style guide.
+Open the terminal and change directory (type cd before) to the folder containing your local copy UI style guide.

 ```
 cd /Users/paul.oneill/Workspace/ui-style-guide/